Makeover Time – For a Small Bedroom

 This lovely period feature is also covered in about a hundred years worth of paint.
 In my enthusiasm I decided to strip it all off, using my new blowtorch!
 Woohoo!

 This got through quite a few layers and stank the house out even more.
-Luckily the kids were helping Big Hubby with the garden renovations (there are a few picture of this on my Facebook page)
+Luckily the kids were helping Big Hubby with the garden renovations (there are a few pictures of this on my Facebook page)

 For the stubborn remaining layers I used Nitromors paint stripper, more stink but it did the job, well, near enough.
 Then pure elbow grease and wire wool to finish.

 I had a chat with my daughter about colours and finishes and she decided she didn’t want any black in her room which ruled out a lot of fireplace paints.
 For one, horrid, I’ve just wasted three hours of my life moment, I thought she was going to ask me to paint it white again but she’s not stupid so we agreed on a dark silver.

 The walls were always going to be white so we could swap rooms around if we needed to and it would be easy to touch up.

 As it was fresh plaster I used cheap emulsion diluted 70% paint to 20% water for the first coat followed by a second coat at full strength.